DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/scrolling/mode.md

 A user scrolls a single page only.
 Scrolling appears only if [all the page's rows](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/paging/pageSize.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/paging/#pageSize') do not fit into the widget's height.
 In this mode, the [pager](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/pager '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/pager/') performs the main navigation and scrolling is auxiliary.
 If [paging](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/paging '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/paging/') is disabled, the widget loads all rows at once, which may decrease the widget's performance.
 In this case, we recommend choosing another scrolling mode.

 - **Virtual**
 This mode is an alternative to paging where pages are loaded when they get into the viewport and removed once they leave it.
 Use this mode if a user should be able to scroll data by pages.

-    [note] While scrolling in **virtual** mode, gray boxes can appear when the widget renders data, in order to avoid freezes and provide smooth scrolling.
-It happens when the data is being loaded from a remote data source or when a local data source has a heavy structure, for example, it has templates, too many columns for your device, etc.
-    Refer to the [Rendering Optimization](/Documentation/Guide/Widgets/DataGrid/Enhance_Performance_on_Large_Datasets/#Rendering_Optimization) article to learn how to optimize data rendering.
+The data can appear as gray boxes while loading to avoid freezes and provide smooth scrolling.
+To optimize data rendering, refer to [Rendering Optimization](/Documentation/Guide/Widgets/DataGrid/Enhance_Performance_on_Large_Datasets/#Rendering_Optimization) article.

 - **Infinite**
 This mode is an alternative to paging where each next page is loaded once the scrollbar reaches the end of its scale.
 Use this mode if a user should scroll data gradually, from the first to the last page.